Natural Capital Evaluation

 Measures

-HUGO BOSS is working on increasing the share of leather it sources from LWG-certified tanneries.
+HUGO BOSS is working on increasing the share of leather it sources from LWG-silver certified tanneries or comparable standards.
 In addition, the company joined the ZDHC Roadmap to Zero Programme in 2017, whose goal is to eliminate dangerous chemicals in textile, leather, and apparel production.
 A list of substances to avoid has been compiled by the program.
-This ZDHC Manufacturing Restricted Substances List (ZDHC MRSL) is now a component of all contracts with HUGO BOSS partners.
+This ZZDHC Manufacturing Restricted Substances List (ZDHC MRSL) is now a component of all contracts with HUGO BOSS partners.
 You can find out more about environmental aspects in the supply chain here.

 Downloads